Nathacha Appanah

 Nathacha Devi Pathareddy Appanah (born 24 May 1973 in Mahébourg, Mauritius) is a Mauritian-French author.
 She spent most of her teenage years in Mauritius and also worked as a journalist/columnist at Le Mauricien and Week-End Scope before emigrating to France.
 She was a contributor to the poetry and news section during her tenure in the magazines.

 Since 1998, Nathacha Appanah has been well-known as an active writer.
 Her first book Les Rochers de Poudre d'Or (published by Éditions Gallimard) received the "Prix RFO du livre".
 The book was based on the arrival of Indian indentured workers in Mauritius.
 Her other works like The Last Brother, detailing struggles during the Nazi attack and migration to Czechoslovakia, and Tropic of Violence, based on children on the streets of Mayotte, are critically acclaimed.
+In 2025 her novel La Nuit au Coeur won the Prix Femina, the Prix Goncourt des Lycéens and the Prix Renaudot des Lycéens.

 Early life

 Appanah was born in Mauritius on 24 May 1973.
-She descends from Telugu-speaking Indian indentured laborers who immigrated to Mauritius.
+She descends from Hindu Telugu-speaking indian indentured labourers.
 Her first language is Mauritian creole (Morisyen) like most people from Mauritius.
 She had her early education in Mauritius.
 She worked as a journalist in Le Mauricien and Weekend Scope, popular magazines in Mauritius.
 She migrated to France in 1998, after which she started her writing career.
 During her tenure in the magazines, she published poetry and news about Mauritius.